ralna/GALAHAD/doc/Julia/rst-dir/struct_expo_control_type.rst

 	T stop_s

 the smallest the norm of the step can be before termination

+.. index:: pair: variable; stop_subproblem_rel
+.. _doxid-structexpo__control__type_stop_subproblem_rel:

+.. ref-code-block:: julia
+	:class: doxyrest-title-code-block

+	T stop_subproblem_rel

+the subproblem minimization that uses GALAHAD TRU will be stopped as soon as the relative decrease in the subproblem gradient falls below .stop_subproblem_rel.
+If .stop_subproblem_rel is 1.0 or bigger or 0.0 or smaller, this value will be ignored, and the choice of stopping rule delegated to .control_tru.stop_g_relative (see below)

 .. index:: pair: variable; initial_mu
 .. _doxid-structexpo__control__type_initial_mu: